 Michele Simon, JD, MPH, is a public health lawyer specializing in legal strategies to counter corporate tactics.
 She is president of Eat Drink Politics, a corporate watchdog consulting firm.
 She has been writing about the politics of food since 1996 and her book, Appetite for Profit: How the Food Industry Undermines Our Health and How to Fight Back, was published in 2006 by Nation Books.
 Her groundbreaking 2007 report on alcoholic energy drinks led to a federal ban.
 Simon has a master’s degree in public health from Yale University and received her law degree from the University of California, Hastings College of the Law.

 Michelle Tolson has an MSc in community development from the London School of Economics and Political Science.
 She has worked on research projects in New York City and Cambodia.
-As a journalist, she has contributed to publications such as the UB Post of Mongol News Group (Mongolia), the Phnom Penh Post (Cambodia), and international publications such as Inter Press Service and Global Post.
+As an international correspondent, she has written from the Asia Pacific and U.S. for publications such as Inter Press Service, The Diplomat, and RH Reality Check.

 Morgan is a wandering climate activist and an editorial board member of It’s Getting Hot in Here.
 He organized at Williams College until his aprubt and unfortunate graduation in 2008.
 There, he was a Chinese major, student body co-president and one of the leaders of Thursday Night Group, the campus climate action group.
 Since graduating, in no particular order, Morgan has worked on a community energy efficiency campaign in western Mass, co-directed NH SPROG for the SSC and worked on Power Vote in Cleveland.
 He also traveled in China, networking with youth climate activists and learning about the solar hot water business.
 He worked on Long Island for a solar and wind company doing home evaluations and sales.
 And he spent the better part of a year in DC at the Avaaz Action Factory causing trouble for a good cause.